Configure a Linux Python app for Azure App Service

 Django setting Instructions for Azure

-SECRET_KEY Store the value in an App Service setting as described on Access app settings as environment variables.
+SECRET_KEY Store the value in an App Service setting, as described in Access app settings as environment variables.
 You can alternatively store the value as a secret in Azure Key Vault.

 ALLOWED_HOSTS In production, Django requires that you include the app's URL in the ALLOWED_HOSTS array of settings.py.
-You can retrieve this URL at runtime with the code os.environ['WEBSITE_HOSTNAME'].
+You can retrieve this URL at runtime by using the code os.environ['WEBSITE_HOSTNAME'].
 App Service automatically sets the WEBSITE_HOSTNAME environment variable to the app's URL.

 Serve static files for Django apps